cville/conduct/README.md

 Notwithstanding, discussions about _policies_ are generally acceptable.
 There is a difference between discussing policies in the context of their impact on the community and sharing reactionary comments to recent headlines.
 While it is acceptable to share reactions generally, reactions to political headlines or controversial topics are only accepted when a group, event, or space identifies as political in nature.

-### Disrupting talks, discussion threads, or other events.
+### Disrupting talks, discussion threads, or other events

 Misconduct includes sustained disruption of a talk, discussion thread, or other event.